 If whitening is not effective for your craze line stains, consider tooth-colored composite resin bonding or porcelain veneers.
 Each of these procedures has pros and cons, but both are effective for giving teeth a fresh appearance.
 Both treatments can also be completed in a single visit, in most cases, and they do add structural integrity to teeth.

+The primary concern for most people with craze lines is cosmetic.
+When food and drinks like coffee, red and purple berries, and wine get stuck in the cracks of your teeth, craze lines can become visible to the naked eye.
+Many patients opt for teeth whitening to cover up their craze lines.
+If your stains don’t respond to whitening, other cosmetic procedures such as tooth-colored fillings can help you restore your line-free smile.
 Composite resin is the material we use for tooth-colored fillings.
 By applying thin layers of resin over crazed teeth, a veneer forms to conceal imperfections.
 While composite bonding is effective and affordable, it usually lasts only five to ten years.

 Porcelain veneers, on the other hand, can endure for two decades or more.
 Veneers cost more than bonding, but they can correct cosmetic flaws in addition to crazing.
 If you have spaces between your front teeth, if they are uneven in size or length, or if you’d like your front teeth to be shaped differently, porcelain veneers are an excellent and prompt treatment option.

-Will insurance pay for treating craze lines?
+Will insurance pay for treating craze lines on teeth?

 In most cases, craze lines are a cosmetic issue.
 Cosmetic dentistry is not eligible for insurance coverage, but we work with third-party financing institutions that offer low- and no-interest payment options for cosmetic dental procedures.